AlexandrIdVy/russian-travel/README.md

 ### Technologies in the project

 * BEM methodology (code, file structure)
+* Adaptive layouts with media queries (up to 320px)
 * Flexbox
 * Grid Layout
 * CSS positioning elements
 * CSS animations with transitions
+* Use local font